janhan42/PlanetGravity/README.md

 >Deletes all existing rotating particles.

 Green Button (Top Left):
->"Toggle the trajectories of particles on and off."
+>Toggle the trajectories of particles on and off.
 ___
 한국어